jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 We may achieve the same result using Jest binary directly in a React app created from scratch.

 So our Jest is correctly installed and configured.
 Despite a very long paragraph, there is no configuration to write in order to make Jest working.
-One of its promises is ~resolved~ kept!
+One of its promises is ~~resolved~~ kept!

-## Applying Test-Driven Development on our App
+## Let's Test-Driven Develop our App!

 ### What is TDD?

-We are now going to work on our application.
-We are going to use Test-Driven Development (TDD).
+We are now going to work on our application using Test-Driven Development (TDD).
 This process ensures we do not forget to test any feature, and that we are testing them right.
 It consists of a four steps process:

-1. Write a test to prove a feature – or a part of it – which does not exist yet works,
+1. Write a test to demonstrate how an incoming feature should work,
 2. Launch it and see it fail,
 3. Write the feature,
 4. Launch the test and see it pass.